Download the most updated version here.

 By the end of the semester, students should be able to:

-There will be one final test at the end of the semester (see the tentative schedule below).
-The test will be a combination of multiple choices and open-ended answers.
+There will be four (4) tests over the course of the semester (see the tentative schedule below).
+The tests will be a combination of multiple choices and open-ended answers.
 Books must be closed, and no electronic devices are allowed.

-If, for any reason you must miss the final exam, you must inform me before the scheduled day so that a make-up session can be arranged.
+If, for any reason you need to miss any of the tests, you must inform me before the scheduled day so that a make-up session can be arranged.